 7. Add Yogurt to your dog’s diet – A great digestion aid, it’d also get rid of unhealthy bacteria in your pet’s tummy, replacing it with good bacteria.

-Over to you, let us know how you are helping the animal friends this summer 🙂
+Over to you, let us know how you are helping your animal friends this summer 🙂